Blue White Simple Financial Tips Blog Banner 16 3

 The animal is comparable to both the fox and the dog, but it’s now endangered, so it’s doubtful you’ll ever see one outside of a zoo.

 Furthermore, the short fur of painted dogs is considerably more appropriate for their heated surroundings.
-Painted dogs, in contrast to foxes, are rarely omnivores and obtain at least 70% of their diet from antelope.
+Painted dogs, in contrast to the animals like foxes, are rarely omnivores and obtain at least 70% of their diet from antelope.

 8. South American Foxes